 In August 2015, we surveyed all state and state integrated secondary schools.
 Some key themes in this year’s survey are:

 - Learning with digital technology

 - Teacher and principal workload and morale

 - Working as communities of professionals in schools and across schools

 Questionnaires go to:

 - the Board chairperson and one other trustee

 - (in a small number of schools) a random number of parents, whānau and caregivers

 Thank you to all those who responded to the survey.
-We plan to publish an overview report on the findings early in 2016.
+The overview report will be published soon.